jonpea/toolbox-v2/README.md

 # Meeting, 24 January

-- Extensive refactoring to improve modularity
+- Extensive refactoring to improve modularity:
   - Code base is simpler, hence easier to understand and navigate
   - Flexible handling of local coordinate systems (penalty-free abstraction)
   - Use of [packages](https://au.mathworks.com/help/matlab/matlab_oop/scoping-classes-with-packages.html) consistent with MATLAB's own directory structure
   - Reduced  amount of "boiler-plate" code required to configure a study
+  - Any functionality not transferred is accessible in the old `git` repository

 - Example scripts (in progress) to demonstrate key functionality e.g.

 | Script                                  | Illustrates                        |